electronick1/stairs_doc/source/index.html.md

 To define your app you should initialize App object with name and config (More about app config in "App components" section).

-If you want to add new app to the project, populate `apps` variable in config file or use `StairsProject.add_app(app)`
+If you want to add a new app to the project, populate `apps` variable in the config file or use `StairsProject.add_app(app)`

 <br>